-At outside surface of sand mold, in the beginning especially, VOC are emitted via evaporation and migration through porous sand due to lower temperatures ($\approx 200-600$ °F).
-Mold sand contains about 1 percent resins and binders.
-The emissions, due to melting, pouring and cooling operations, are controlled by two (2) identical 40,000 CFM wet scrubbers (EUSCRUBBER1 & EUSCRUBBER2) by condensation (VOC) and capture & encapsulation into water particles (PM).
+At outside surface of sand mold (up to about 0.5 inch depending upon the size of mold and, hence, thermal energy, mC_p Δ T), in the beginning especially, VOC are emitted via evaporation and migration through porous sand due to lower temperatures ($\approx 200-600$ °F).
+Mold sand contains about 1-2 percent resins and binders; recently (2021) Temperform reduced resin usage.
+The emissions, due to melting, pouring and cooling operations, are controlled by two (2) identical 40,000 CFM wet scrubbers (EUSCRUBBER1 & EUSCRUBBER2), which condense as well as capture VOC and encapsulate into water particles (PM).
 The packed bed scrubbers have packing material to enhance gas liquid contact surface area.
 Scrubbers use local well water.
-There are two (2: one 500-gallon tank and one 300-gllon tank) preliminary tanks before one large ($\approx 35,000$ gallon) settling tank.
+There are two (2: one 500-gallon tank and one 300-gllon tank) preliminary tanks before one large (≈ 35,000 gallon) settling tank.
 The particulates are allowed to gravity-settle in settling tank (two [2] preliminary tanks and one [1] settling tank).
 Two (2) carbon adsorption units (about 400 gallons of carbon per unit) remove organic compounds from water.
 Carbon is replaced about once per year.
-Makeup well water is added to make up for evaporative losses.
+Make-up well water is added to make up for evaporative losses.
 Two scrubbers are equipped with stacks (SV001 & SV002).
 The scrubbers control emissions from the entire plant.
 After filtration to remove suspended particulates, liquid phase carbon adsorption is used.
 Two scrubbers, located side by side, draw air from the entire plant.
 Upon scrubbing, exhaust air is discharged through two (2) vertical stacks above 30-foot building.
-AQD recommend that stack heights be increased, and cross-sectional areas of exhaust flow be reduced (A = π D2 / 4 [ft2] & Q [cfm] = A [ft2] v [ft/min]).
+AQD recommend that stack heights be increased, and cross-sectional areas of exhaust flow be reduced (A = π $D^2 / 4$ [ft2] & Q [cfm] = A [ft2] v [ft/min]).